Northern Discover

 • Terrain: Sand can be slippery and compact snow can be icy.
 Wear sturdy hiking shoes.

 • Weather: Mountain weather changes fast.
 Expect strong winds.
-Check Skardu weather (e.g., via MET websites) for forecasts.
+Check Skardu weather on google directly or (e.g., via MET websites like pakistan meteorological department ) for forecasts.

 • Respect Nature: The desert environment is fragile.
 Use established paths, don’t disturb dunes, and avoid littering.
 Even simple actions like leaving footprints in snow will melt away with the next thaw!